inginerie-software-2023-2024/proiect-inginerie-software-party/README.md

  - Cristina Boboc 344

-## Intermediate deliverable
+## Intermediate deliverable Party Team

 ## Problem statement
-The identified problem is linked to the increasing number of stray animals and the challenge potential adopters face in finding the right pet for them.
-This issue underscores a clear need to streamline the pet adoption process, ensuring that prospective adopters have easy access to information, images, and details about animals available for adoption.
-We propose the creation of a specialized pet adoption website that functions as a centralized platform for adoption organizations and potential adopters.
-The beneficiaries of this solution include prospective adopters, adoption organizations, and, most importantly, the animals in need of homes.
+The recognized problem revolves around the growing population of stray animals and the difficulty potential adopters encounter in identifying suitable pets.
+This highlights a distinct necessity to simplify the pet adoption process, guaranteeing that individuals seeking adoption have convenient access to comprehensive information, images, and particulars about animals available for adoption.
+Our proposed solution involves the development of a dedicated pet adoption website, serving as a centralized platform for adoption organizations and prospective adopters.
+The primary beneficiaries of this solution encompass prospective adopters, adoption organizations, and, critically, the animals awaiting homes.

 ## Product features and functionalities